Koredotcom/docs/docs/xo/app-settings/language-management/multilingual-vas-components-feature-support.md

 <tr>
 <td><strong>{ … }</strong>
 <br>
-Used to define an optional group or words/concepts and the match would be against zero or one of the words/patterns declared in { }.
+Used to define an optional group or words/concepts and the match would be<br> against zero or one of the words/patterns declared in { }.
 </td>
 <td>All languages
 </td>